cyb3rko/InfinityFF-For-Reddit/README.md

 ## TODO (First Party Features)

+I was originally looking into using the Sendbird SDK for chats, but recently Reddit changed their chat backend.
+They are now using [Matrix](https://github.com/matrix-org/matrix-android-sdk2).

 - [ ] Chat
-  - I was originally looking into using the Sendbird SDK for chats, but recently Reddit changed their chat backend to a first party solution (matrix.redditspaces.com).
 - [ ] Inline Subreddit Emotes, (needs some richtext parser, SpannableString stuff)

 ---